VeggieOrz/gitTest/README.md

 # gitTest
-This Project is created for testing git command, and there are some git operatioins uesed daily.
+This Project is created for testing git instructions, and there are some git instructions uesed daily.

-## Command for local operation
+## Instruction for local operation
 **1.show the status of files in workplce and cache**
 ```
 git status